aldebaran/qibuild/doc/source/advanced/guide/overview/packaging_a_project.rst

   $ qibuild package foo

-The archive will contain the static libraries, the headers (provided you used the correct install rule), the cmake files, and so on.
+The archive will contain the static libraries, the headers (provided you used the correct install rule), the CMake files, and so on.
-Notes: depedencies will not be installed inside the devel package, because this package is supposed to be use inside a toolchain.
+Notes: dependencies will not be installed inside the devel package, because this package is supposed to be used inside a toolchain.

 More on this in the :ref:`using-toolchains` tutorial.